samos123/pspmigrator/README.md

 PodSecurityPolicy (PSP) to PodSecurity Standards/Admission (PSA).
 The tool has the following features:

+- CLI tool to interactively migrate you from PSP to PSA by looking at the running pods in a namespace and suggesting a Pod Security Standard
 - Detect if PSP object is potentially mutating Pods
 - Detect if a Pod is being mutated by a PSP object
-- TODO: CLI tool to interactively recommend a PodSecurity Standard based on the running pods in a namespace

 ## Installation